khadazhaia/khadazhaia/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an aspiring Data Scientist currently enhancing my skills through the TKH (The Knowledge House) fellowship.
+I'm an aspiring Data Analyst currently enhancing my skills through the TKH (The Knowledge House) fellowship.
 This repository showcases my learning journey, personal projects, and the techniques I’m exploring as I grow in the data science field.

 ## 🛠 Skills